daattali/beautiful-jekyll/README.md

 - **Comments support**: Add comments to any page using either [Disqus](https://disqus.com/), [Facebook comments](https://developers.facebook.com/docs/plugins/comments), [Utterances](https://utteranc.es/), or [Staticman](https://staticman.net).
 - **Tags**: Any blog post can be tagged with keywords, and an index page showing all the tags is automatically generated.
 - **Analytics**: Easily integrate Google Analytics, or other analytics platforms, to track visits to your website.
-- **Photos support**: Any page can have a cover photo around its title, and any blog post can have an associated image.
+- **Photos support**: Any page can have a full-width cover photo and thumbnail.
 - **RSS**: An RSS feed is automatically created, so you can even host a podcast easily with Beautiful Jekyll.

 <h2 id="sponsors">Sponsors 🏆</h2>